 Bitcoin is used to safely transfer value over the internet, with no third party needed.
 Every bitcoin transaction is documented and verified on a public record, making it both transparent and safe.

 Here you can read our detailed guide about buying Bitcoin through btcx.
-With the service btcx express you can buy bitcoin with Swish and receive the coins within minutes.
+With the service btcx express you can buy bitcoin and receive the coins within 25 minutes.
 If you wish to sell your bitcoin, read our selling guide here.

 How it started

 In 2008 a document was published online.
 It was a so called technical white paper.
 This held an explanation of the concept of cryptocurrencies and how Bitcoin works.
 The paper had the title Bitcoin: A Peer-to-Peer Electronic Cash System and was signed with the name Satoshi Nakamoto.
 Bitcoin was launched a year later with open source code.
 This opened up for other coins and new technology to develop.
 The founder Satoshi worked together with several other developers between 2008-2010 until he/she handed over to Gavin Andresen.
 A big community has formed where developers share code with and help each other to test and develop Bitcoin.
 The open source code, the engagement from the developers and their maintenance of the software makes sure that Bitcoin works and is safe.